 Most nurseries germinate their tree seedlings in trays of seed raising mix.
-Seedlings are then pricked out as early as practicable, desirably before the first true leaf stage when only the two cotyledon leaves are showing.
+Seedlings are then pricked out as early as practicable, and even before the first true leaf stage.
 According to Wrigley and Fagg's classic 'Australian Native Plants', the best method of pricking out and planting seedlings is to partly fill the tube container with potting mix and to then hold the seedling in position while the remaining mix is filled into the container.
 The plant is then gently firmed down with the fingers.
 This ensures a straight, natural root system.
 However, if this step is not done carefully then deformed root systems will result, as per the Australian Standards illustration above.